Nyx

 What is Nyx?

-The Nyx project introduces a protocol, backward-compatible with INDI 1.7, for controlling astronomical hardware.
+The Nyx project introduces a protocol, backward-compatible with INDI 1.7 (and indiserver), for controlling scientific hardware.

-It enhances INDI by supporting multiple independent nodes, each with its own embedded protocol stack.
-The nodes can communicate via an MQTT broker, a Redis cache (low latency streams) or directly over TCP, offering flexibility and scalability for distributed systems.
+It enhances INDI by supporting multiple independent nodes, each embedding its own protocol stack.
+Nodes communicate using JSON over MQTT for slow control, and through a dedicated streaming system for real-time visualization.
+An alternative INDI compatibility mode, based on XML over TCP, is also supported.
+This architecture provides flexibility and scalability for distributed systems.

 Open source